samay-app/samay/README.md

 ### Deployment

-Kukkee is built with Next.j, hence you would need to deploy Kukkee to a platform that supports Next.js (Vercel, AWS EC2, DigitalOcean Droplet, etc).
+Kukkee is built with Next.js, hence you would need to deploy Kukkee to a platform that supports Next.js (Vercel, AWS EC2, DigitalOcean Droplet, etc).

 #### Vercel